Gianna-A/Operating-Systems-Tools/README.md

 # Operating-Systems-Tools

-Using Java, this project implements core operating system functionalities such as file operations and memory management.
+I developed this project for my university coursework in Operating Systems, using Java.

+It demonstrates the core operating system utilites including:
+- File operations (Task A): implements basic commands (similar to Linux).
+- Memory management (Task B): Uses best-fit algorithms for memory management.
+- TLB simulation (Task C): Simulates a translation-lookaside buffer.